2ndnature/FileXchange/README.md

 If you have any questions about implementation or want your PhotoCopy-enabled app listed here, please tweet me @2ndNatureDev.

-FileXchange and PhotoCopy is free for all to use / implement.
+FileXchange and PhotoCopy are free for all to use / implement.